Alternative indigenous meats

 A few words on the chef: After working in Spain for seven years, Fernando opened El Baqueano, which means ‘guide’, with partner and sommelier Gabriela Lafuente.
 They run the popular Cocinas Sin Fronteras (Cooking Without Borders) pop-up project, inviting renowned chefs from around Latin America to cook at their San Telmo establishment.

-Typical dishes: Llama carpaccio with gherkin spheres and cured cheese foam; alligator gyoza.
+Typical dishes: Llama carpaccio with three-colour quinoa, Peruvian red pepper and crunchy amaranthus; alligator gyoza.

 What’s the vibe: Super friendly and relaxed, the dining room is flanked by a traditional wooden bar.
 The wine list is also accessible but varied in style.